udgsg/Hackathon2021/README.md

 ## Motivation:

 * Cash Prize (1st position : $500, 2nd position : $300, 3rd position : $200),

+* Gift kits for winning teams from JPMorgan Chase.

 * Certificates for all,